Nastydissonance/Nastydissonance/README.md

 ## 🎸 A Little About Myself

 I'm a musician — I play electric guitar for a pretty long time.
-I understand the struggle of finding bandmates, which is exactly why I started building Jamify.
+As I grew up in a small town, I understand the struggle of finding bandmates, which is exactly why I started building Jamify.
 I got into IT through Arch Linux, Hyprland configs, and the desire to build tools for creative people.

 I love coding, beautiful UI, music and I'm not afraid of tough challenges.